-Immediately after donning this jacket for the first time, our testers noticed how light, and yet how warm, this piece is.
-So warm, in fact, that they couldn't wear it for more than a minute or two unless the temperature was well below freezing.
-High-quality 900-fill power down and full baffling throughout the entire body of the jacket combine to create one of the warmest jackets we've ever worn.
-This jacket is made for those venturing to the coldest and highest mountains on earth, like the Alaska Range, Antarctica, and the Himalaya, and it performs wonderfully for those applications.
+Immediately after donning this jacket for the first time, our testers noticed how light yet incredibly warm this piece was.
+So warm, in fact, that they couldn't wear it for more than a minute or two unless temperatures were well below freezing.
+High-quality 900-fill power down and full baffling throughout the entire body of the jacket combine to create one of the warmest winter jackets we've ever worn.
+This jacket is made for those venturing to the coldest and highest mountains on earth, like the Alaska Range, Antarctica, and the Himalayas, and it performs wonderfully for those applications.
 Add some highly technical features and a relatively affordable price point, and you get our Top Pick for Expeditions.

-Like many specialty jackets, the Khumbu Parka scored poorly in most categories.
+Like many specialty jackets, the Khumbu Parka scored poorly in many categories that are outside of its specialty.
 This jacket is not built for style, nor is it built to last forever, nor to be the most comfortable winter jacket in the world.
-It is built to be warm in all conditions and to allow expeditions to succeed in otherwise unreasonable environments.
+It is made to be warm in all conditions and allow expeditions to succeed in otherwise unreasonable environments.

-The Feathered Friends Khumbu Parka is one of the warmest jackets we tested.
-The Seattle-based company packs tons of ultra high-quality 900-fill power down into the torso, hood, and arms of this jacket.
+The Feathered Friends Khumbu Parka is one of the warmest jackets we tested, and it is one of the few jackets that earned such a high score in this metric.
+The Seattle-based company packs tons of ultra high-quality 900-fill power down into this jacket's torso, hood, and arms.
 A strip of synthetic insulation is used around the neck, an area especially vulnerable to moisture from sweat and blowing snow.
-Using tuck-stitch baffling and an interior secondary front zipper, this jacket ensures that body heat is kept in and cold mountain air is kept out.
+This jacket ensures that body heat is kept in and cold mountain air is kept out using tuck-stitch baffling and an interior secondary front zipper.
 Wearing this jacket is like wearing a sleeping bag on your upper body.

 This jacket is packed full of heat-saving features like insulated handwarmer pockets and 3-way adjustable drawcords that keep the hood sealed tight over a hat or helmet.
 The long hem is also fully insulated and features two drawcords to prevent heat loss.
 Reinforced velcro cuff closures fasten tightly over gloves or under mittens.

 Our only caveat is that this jacket is too warm for most winter use.
 It is seriously too warm to wear in temperatures above 10-15 degrees Fahrenheit.
-Most users will find this parka to be overkill except for the occasional polar vortex, and should be steered towards a more reasonable jacket like the Arc'teryx Camosun Parka or Patagonia Frozen Range Parka.
-That said, on mountains like Denali where daily high temperatures hover around -20 degrees, this jacket will provide comfort in camp and could make or break the expedition on summit day.
+Most users will find this parka overkill except for the occasional polar vortex and should be steered towards a more reasonable jacket like the Arc'teryx Camosun Parka.
+That said, on mountains like Denali, where daily high temperatures hover around -20 degrees, this jacket is one of the only choices that will provide comfort in camp and could make or break the expedition on summit day.

-The Khumbu Parka sacrifices some weather resistance in its pursuit of extreme warmth.
-Where other winter jackets use a thick and tough waterproof shell, this jacket features Pertex Shield fabric on the exterior, which is a fabric used in lightweight rain jackets.
-This fabric does a great job protecting the down insulation from becoming wet, which could be devastating to the warmth of the jacket.
-Furthermore, this fabric seems like an appropriate shell for a jacket that is not likely to be worn in temperatures anywhere close to 32 degrees fahrenheit.
-That said, condensation on the inside walls of the kitchen tent or dripping water from waterfall ice are possible in temperatures below freezing.
+The Khumbu Parka sacrifices some weather resistance in its pursuit of extreme warmth, but it still managed to earn an above-average score for durability.
+Other winter jackets use a thick and tough waterproof shell, and this jacket features Pertex Shield fabric on the exterior, which is a fabric used in lightweight rain jackets.
+This fabric does a great job protecting the down insulation from becoming wet, which could be devastating to the coat's warmth.
+Furthermore, this fabric is an appropriate shell for a jacket that is not likely to be worn in temperatures anywhere close to 32 degrees Fahrenheit.
+That said, condensation on the inside walls of the kitchen tent or dripping water from waterfall ice are possibilities in temperatures below freezing.

-This jacket is mostly insulated with down, but features a small patch of synthetic insulation in the neck, an area that is the most likely to come into contact with water from perspiration, condensed breath, or outside liquid.
-This is a nice touch that, in addition to the Pertex Shield outer shell, displays a lot of foresight from the engineers of this jacket.
-Everyone who has been on a winter expedition knows that no matter how cold it gets, getting wet is inevitable, and gear has to be somewhat waterproof in order to be useful at all.
+This jacket is insulated chiefly with down filling but features a small patch of synthetic insulation in the neck.
+This area is the most likely to come into contact with water from perspiration, condensed breath, or outside liquid.
+It is a nice touch that, in addition to the Pertex Shield outer shell, displays a lot of foresight from the Feathered Friends engineers.
+Everyone who has been on a winter expedition knows that no matter how cold it gets, getting wet is inevitable, and gear has to be somewhat waterproof to be useful at all.

-If the forecast calls for milder weather with liquid water or wet snow, reach for a jacket with more synthetic insulation like the Arc'teryx Camosun Parka, or the fully synthetic Arc'teryx Fission SV.
-Both of those feature Gore-Tex shells which will perform even better than Pertex Shield in the presence of liquid water.
+If the forecast calls for milder weather with liquid water or wet snow, reach for a jacket with more synthetic insulation like the Arc'teryx Camosun Parka, which features a Gore-Tex shell that will perform even better than Pertex Shield in the presence of rain or sleet.

 The hood is well designed to provide full coverage for the head, even while wearing a climbing helmet.
 A sealed front zipper and interior second front zipper keep out any wind and cold from the chest and torso, and velcro cuff closures seal the jacket around the wrists.

 The handwarmer pockets are large and can accommodate gloved hands.
 The interior stash pockets are large and deep, perfect for storing and warming extra gloves, a thermos, or any other equipment that needs to be easily accessible.
-This is a feature that the Canada Goose Expedition Parka unfortunately lacks.
-There is one exterior chest pocket, but in the cold conditions that this jacket was designed for, it is unlikely that a cell phone battery would last very long so close to the external environment if stored in this pocket.
-All external zippers are sealed.
+There is one exterior chest pocket, but in the cold conditions that this jacket was designed for, it is unlikely that a cell phone battery would last very long, so close to the external environment if stored in this pocket.
+All exterior zippers are sealed.

 One interesting feature of the jacket is a dual front zipper system.
-The external front zipper is joined by a second, internal zipper, which is offset by about 5cm to the side of the outer zipper.
-This creates an overlap of down in the front zipper region where there might normally be no insulation at all, or where other companies use two vertical tubes of down to insulate this weak spot in the armor.
-This preserves warmth while saving weight.
+The external front zipper is joined by a second internal zipper, which is offset by about 5cm to the side of the outer zipper.
+The layering creates an overlap of down in the front zipper region where there might typically be no insulation or where other companies use two vertical tubes of down to insulate this weak spot in the armor.
+This feature preserves warmth while saving weight.
 Our testers noticed that the external front zipper took some practice to get the zipper to engage properly.
-This jacket's chief competition, the Canada Goose Expedition Parka, has larger zippers that are much easier to operate.
+This jacket's chief competition, the Canada Goose Expedition Parka, has more oversized zippers that are much easier to operate.

-Style is not this jacket's forte.
-Designed for the Kahiltna Glacier, not the fashion runway, the Khumbu makes the wearer look a bit like the Michelin Man.
-Whether this jacket is worn in the high mountains or the streets of the coldest cities on the planet, in both instances, fashion takes a backseat to staying warm and alive.
+Style is not this jacket's forte, and it earned one of the lowest scores of the group.
+Designed for the Kahiltna Glacier, not the fashion runway, the Khumbu makes the wearer look like the Michelin Man.
+Whether this jacket is worn in the high mountains or the streets of the coldest cities on the planet, fashion takes a backseat to staying warm and alive.

 Those seeking a jacket for expeditions to the coldest places on earth will not be deterred by this jacket's simple, technical style.
 The North Face McMurdo Parka III scores better in the style category, at least making an effort to look good and fashionable while staying warm.
-The Khumbu Parka makes no such efforts, and its users won't care.
+The Khumbu Parka makes no such efforts, but we suspect its users won't care.

-Down is more durable than synthetic insulation, as long as it is stored properly and allowed to loft while not in use.
-We noticed some down feathers escaping through the hood drawcord holes throughout our testing, and although not that much down escaped, it was disappointing to see.
+Down is more durable than synthetic insulation, as long as it is appropriately stored and allowed to loft while not in use.
+We noticed some down feathers escaping through the hood drawcord holes throughout our testing, and although not that much down escaped, it wasn't very reassuring to see.
 The jacket features Taslite fabric reinforcements around the outer forearm and elbow, all the way down to the wrist cuffs, adding durability to the most commonly worn-out areas.